 Reasons why your dog might be eating stones

 There is no known reason for pica behavior in dogs or even humans.
-The good news is, you can be able to examine your dog and determine why he loves eating stones.
-Stone eating can be as a result of a behavioral or medical issue.
-You will need to pay attention to him in order to tell the reason behind it all.
+The good news is that you can examine your dog and determine why he loves eating stones.
+Stone eating can be a result of a behavioral or medical issue.
+You will need to pay attention to him to explain why.
 Some of the reasons for this behavior may include:

 Boredom and Loneliness

-Dogs get bored quickly and they will start engaging in undesirable habits like eating rocks.
-Unfortunately, most dog owners forget about the fact that their canine friends are vulnerable to boredom and loneliness.
+Dogs get bored quickly, and they will start engaging in undesirable habits like eating rocks.
+Unfortunately, most dog owners forget that their canine friends are vulnerable to boredom and loneliness.
 This is especially when they have been left alone.
 We cannot afford to spend every single day with our dogs nevertheless.

 Stress in dogs

 Like boredom, dogs are also prone to stress.
-As a result, our dogs find coping mechanisms for stress and stone eating can be one of the mechanisms.
-You should, therefore, keep an eye on your dog in order to detect any signs of stress.
+As a result, our dogs find coping mechanisms for anxiety, and stone eating can be one of the mechanisms.
+You should, therefore, keep an eye on your dog to detect any signs of stress.

 Most dogs will develop separation anxiety at some point in their lives.
 Once again, we cannot be able to spend each day with our dogs.
-As a result, they develop some type of anxiety every time we leave them alone at home.
+As a result, they develop anxiety whenever we leave them alone at home.
 Unfortunately, our canine friend becomes attached to us, such that they feel bad every time we are about to leave the house.

-If you recently adopted a puppy, he might also suffer from separation anxiety in that he has been separated from his ‘family’.
+If you recently adopted a puppy, he might also suffer from separation anxiety because he has been separated from his ‘family.’
 This includes those dogs that have left the shelter to move to a new home.
-Well, the bottom line is that such huge changes could possibly be the reason why your dog won’t stop eating stones.
+The bottom line is that such a substantial massive could be why your dog won’t stop eating stones.

 Separation anxiety is an actual dog problem that will need your attend ion immediately.
-Not only will he eat rocks but he might also engage in other behaviors in order to cope.
-We will discuss how to curb separation anxiety a little later in this article.
+Not only will he eat rocks, but he might also engage in other behaviors to cope.
+We will discuss how to curb separation anxiety later in this article.

 Normal development stage